Adrien-Dorise/tif2png/README.md

 * Convert multiple TIF files to PNG with a single command
 * Visualize the converted PNG images using matplotlib
+* Convert all TIF files in a folder
 * Supports batch processing of TIF files

 **Requirements**